scjx123/ip/docs/DeveloperGuide.md

 Step 2. `prepare()` looks at the input called `ParamNode args` which is user command processed by Command Intepreter layer, and starts to identify whether user has enter the keyword `mod ` if `userInput` contains the keyword, then `isMod` flag will be set.

 Step 3.
 Next, execute layer will call `action.act()` which causes StatsAction to begin its act() operation.

-If `isMod` flag is set, it will
+Step 4.
+If `isMod` flag is set, act() will search for the user specified module and get the list of tasks tagged to it.

+Step 5.

 **Design consideration:**